Menu

 What curriculum do you teach?

-BBIS Primary School follows the English National Curriculum.
-BBIS Secondary School is an IB World School, authorised to teach the International Baccalaureate Middle Years Programme (MYP) and the International Baccalaureate Diploma Programme (DP).
+BBIS is an IB World School, authorised to teach the International Baccalaureate Primary Years Programme (PYP), Middle Years Programme (MYP) and the International Baccalaureate Diploma Programme (DP).

 Is BBIS accredited?

 YES!
-BBIS is the first fully authorised IB World School in Budapest, offering the IB Middle Years Programme (MYP) and the IB Diploma Programme (DP).
-BBIS is a candidate school for the IB PYP.
+BBIS is the first fully authorised IB Continuum School in Budapest, offering the Primary Years Programme (PYP), Middle Years Programme (MYP) and the Diploma Programme (DP).
 BBIS is an Accredited Member of the renowned Council of British International Schools (COBIS), in which our senior staff regularly contribute to international conferences on a range of educational topics.
 BBIS is also a member of the British Chamber of Commerce in Hungary and a key sponsor of local events in partnership with the British Embassy and various charity and expatriate organisations.

 How many students are there at BBIS?